akka/akka/RELEASING.md

 https://jenkins.akka.io:8498/job/akka-publish-wip/ can be used to publish a snapshot to https://repo.akka.io/snapshots from any branch.

+## Releasing only updated docs

+It is possible to release a revised documentation to the already existing release.

+1. Create a new branch from a release tag.
+If a revised documentation is for the `v2.6.4` release, then the name of the new branch should be `docs/v2.6.4`.
+1. Add and commit `version.sbt` file that pins the version to the one that is being revised.
+Also set `isSnapshot` to `false` for the stable documentation links.
+For example:
+    ```scala
+    ThisBuild / version := "2.6.4"
+    ThisBuild / isSnapshot := false
+    ```
+1. Make all of the required changes to the documentation.
+1. Build documentation locally with:
+    ```sh
+    sbt akka-docs/paradoxBrowse
+    ```
+1. If the generated documentation looks good, send it to Gustav:
+    ```sh
+    sbt "akka-docs/deployRsync akkarepo@gustav.akka.io"
+    ```
+1. Do not forget to push the new branch back to GitHub.

 ## Release steps

 * Tag the release: `git tag -am "Version 2.6.x" v2.6.x`